missherico/bridgefoundry.github.io/doc/bridge-building.md

 ---
 # How to Make a Bridge

+A Bridge is dedicated to the free distribution of knowledge, often through in-person events, where people teach others a specific technology.
+RailsBridge, ClojureBridge and MobileBridge are examples of Bridges.
+Each Bridge has chapters in different geographic regions, or individual workshops are held wherever people are inspired to help.

+The bridge is not only between experts and learners, but also a designed as a way to reach out to people underrepresented in our community.
+Allies are welcome as teachers and TAs.
+We offer training sessions not only about the curriculum, but also teach volunteers effective teaching techniques and how to create a safe space.

 ### 1) send email to hello@bridgefoundry.org

 * Meet with Sarah to discuss your understanding of the mission